What are Mala Beads?

 What is a Mala?

 A Mala, which is Sanskrit meaning garland, is a string of beads traditionally used to count mantra recitations or Japa during meditation by Buddhists, Hindus and yogis for thousands of years.
 They are ancient and symbolic tools that were developed to keep the mind focused and clear from thoughts.
-Customary, a Mala is comprised of 108 counting beads, a larger Guru bead and finished with a tassel, each piece carrying its own symbolic significance.
+Customary, a Mala is comprised of 108 counting beads, a larger Guru bead and finished with a tassel, with each piece carrying its own symbolic significance.
 The Guru bead provides a starting and ending point for counting 108 repetitions of the mantra.

 What are Malas made from?